 buildlookup(rivers)

-A rivernetwork object, with a new list element, $distlookup
+A rivernetwork object, with a new list element, $distlookup, a

 of each route (between the starting and ending segments"), and the